 In 2010 he was made an Honorary Scholar with the Centre of Spirituality, Theology and Health at Duke University (USA) and a Life Member of Spiritual Care Australia (Formerly the Australian Health & Welfare Chaplains Association: AHWCA).
-Dr. Carey has conducted or assisted with research and evaluations within a number of different contexts around Australia, New Zealand and in England.
-He has also presented as a key note speaker at seminars across Australia, New Zealand, England, Ireland, Slovakia and the United States.
-He is author of over 100 publications (both articles and book chapters) and holds several editorial positions on reputable international journals.
-Dr. Carey was recognised within The Australian Research report as a National Research 'Field Leader' for 2018 in the area of Arts and Literature for his research into Religion and Public Health.
-He lectures in both undergraduate and post-graduate health science courses and enjoys supervising post-graduate students in palliative care, pastoral care, bioethics and public heatlh research.
+Dr. Carey has conducted or assisted with research and evaluations within a number of different contexts around Australia and New Zealand.
+He has also presented as a keynote speaker at seminars across Australia, New Zealand, England, Ireland and the United States.
+He is author of over 100 publications (both articles and book chapters) and is Editor-In-Chief of the international journal 'Health and Social Care Chaplaincy' (UK) and Editor-In-Chief of the 'Journal of Religion and Health' (USA) - the first Australian to be appointed an editor for either journal and the first in the world to hold both editor in chief positions concurrently.
+Dr. Carey was recognised within The Australian Research Magazine as a National Research 'Field Leader' for 2018 and 2019 in the area of 'Humanities, Arts and Literature' for his research into 'Religion' and its interconnection with Health and Well-being.
+Dr. Carey, along with his colleague, Timothy Hodgson (University of Queensland), was awarded the prestigious 'Sir Edward Weary Dunlop Award' for 2019 by the Australasian Military Medical Association for his exploratory research into Moral Injury and its effects upon the well-being of Australian military veterans.
+Having a strong interest in communication in palliative and end-of-life care, he is the Co-Founder and Secretary of the Speech-Language Pathology Palliative Care Special Interest Group (SLP-PalCare-SIG).
+He lectures in both undergraduate and postgraduate health science courses and enjoys supervising post-graduate students in public health, palliative care, bioethics, moral injury, and speech-language and hearing research.